Aksel Larsen: Personal life and death

 Larsen married three times.
 He died on 10 January 1972 and is interred at Fredens Kirkegård in Odense.

 Legacy

 To his death Larsen stayed a controversial figure.
-Although he had gained acceptance with his new party, and although his supporters revered him and spoke about a special kind of “Larsenism”, he was also accused of having betrayed his principles.
+Although he had gained acceptance with his new party, and although his supporters revered him and spoke about a special kind of socialism called "Larsenism", he was also accused of having betrayed his principles.
 He was criticised for having been one of the fiercest supporters of the Soviet Union, and for his concealment of Arne Munch-Petersen’s fate.
-However, he was also a respected parliamentarian and one of Denmark’s most popular politicians.
+However, he was also a respected parliamentarian and one of Denmark's most popular politicians.

-Larsen's attempts to develop a “Third Way” form of communism independent of the Soviet Union is viewed by some as one of the forerunners of eurocommunism.
+Larsen's attempts to develop a "Third Way" form of communism independent of the Soviet Union is viewed by some as one of the forerunners of eurocommunism.

 He is one of the parliamentarians who has been commemorated by having his bust placed in the hallways of the Folketing.